wambui20/MyScript/README.md

 # Features

-    Comprehensive Task Listing: Quickly generate a report of all tasks scheduled on a Windows Server 2012.
+a) Comprehensive Task Listing: Quickly generate a report of all tasks scheduled on a Windows Server 2012.

-    Detailed Task Information: Get in-depth details about each task, including its name, status, trigger, next run time, and more.
+b) Detailed Task Information: Get in-depth details about each task, including its name, status, trigger, next run time, and more.

-    Simplified Monitoring: Streamline your task management process by having all the relevant task details in one place.
+c) Simplified Monitoring: Streamline your task management process by having all the relevant task details in one place.

 # Usage

 Clone the Repository:

     bash
     git clone https://github.com/your-repo/task-scheduler-info-report.git